 Such biological data are crucial for estimating invasion scale, as total seed production indicates soil seed bank density in invaded areas and informs long-term control planning.
 Soil seed bank magnitude and persistence are key factors in invasion resilience and restoration success, highlighting the need for thorough ecological assessments before intervention (Guo et al., 2024).
 Effective management of biological invasions demands a systematic understanding of the biological, ecological, and functional traits driving these processes, along with stakeholder awareness and tailored strategies.
 Such integrated, science-based approaches are increasingly emphasized in global biodiversity frameworks between 2016 and 2026 as essential pathways toward sustainable ecosystem management and resilience building.

-A study by (Bacher et al., 2025) indicated that the spread of Alien Plant Species (APS) across both natural and human-modified ecosystems is widely recognized as one of the leading global threats to biodiversity conservation.
+A study (Bacher et al., 2025) indicated that the spread of Alien Plant Species (APS) across both natural and human-modified ecosystems is widely recognized as one of the leading global threats to biodiversity conservation.
 Lantana camara is one of the world’s 100 most damaging invasive species, causing significant ecological and economic harm.
 It disrupts native biodiversity, especially in semi-arid ecosystems across Africa, Australia, India, and the Pacific Islands (Li et al., 2025).The species is believed to have been introduced into East Africa in the early 20th century and has since become firmly established across large areas, especially within semi-arid landscapes and protected conservation zones.
 In Kenya, its proliferation has been extensive, where it aggressively colonizes rangelands, competes with indigenous plant species, and substantially reduces pasture productivity (Mugane et al., 2024).
 Lantana camara creates dense thickets that block herbivores from accessing forage, reducing grazing efficiency and altering wildlife feeding patterns.
 It also suppresses native vegetation by outcompeting indigenous species, which decreases biomass and negatively impacts wildlife forage and biodiversity (Paudel et al., 2025).

 This regional focus improves the relevance of the findings for policy formulation, especially regarding the European Regulation on Invasive Alien Species (EU Regulation No. 1143/2014), aimed at mitigating the harmful effects of biological invasions on biodiversity and ecosystem services.
 Prescribed burning (PB) is a management practice that can mitigate long-term structural degradation associated with secondary succession and promote the establishment of specialized grassland species in grassland ecosystems.
 Research findings indicate that less frequent burning, particularly on a triennial basis, may decrease the homogenizing effects of fire on biodiversity (Franke et al., 2025).